Water Quality Planning in Idaho: Continuous Planning Process

 Federal regulations (40 CFR 130.5) state that the following nine processes must be addressed by the CPP.
 These requirements and how DEQ has addressed them are described briefly below.
 Included are links to related DEQ webpages where more information is available.

 - Limit the amount of pollutants discharged to surface water from point sources such as industrial sites and publicly owned treatment works (“effluent limits”).
-These limitations and schedules are covered under the National Pollutant Discharge Elimination System (NPDES), which is operated by the US Environmental Protection Agency (EPA) in Idaho.
+These limitations and schedules are covered under the Idaho Pollutant Discharge Elimination System (IPDES).
+DEQ’s IPDES program was delegated authority on June 5, 2018.
+DEQ is implementing a phased approach to permitting for various sectors.

 - Develop and incorporate elements from any area-wide waste treatment plans and basin plans when undertaking statewide planning.
 DEQ implements basin-wide and statewide planning with its Integrated Report and related data-gathering processes.
 This report provides the water quality status of all Idaho waters, helps DEQ set priorities, and is the basis for writing total maximum daily loads (TMDLs), which are subbasin specific.
 Basin advisory groups and watershed advisory groups help guide the planning and implementation process.